ghitchens/cell-tool/README.md

 CELL
 ====

-A simple command line interface for discovering and managing nerves devices that support the common discovery, firmware, and logging conventions (cells).
+A command line interface for discovering, updating, and managing devices that support the common "cell" discovery, firmware, and logging conventions.

 ## Installation